-- 1. It is absolutely necessary to seriously study the new modification of these Rules in order to understand their spirit, the text, and the new scale of the misconduct sanctions. - 2.
-It is important to remember, that according to rule 21.2.1, the behaviour of the participants should be respectful and courteous, also toward the Control Committee members (organizers and jury members), their team members and spectators.
-If the coach's (or any other team official's) attitude exceeds the disciplinary limitations laid down in Rule 21, the 1st referee has to apply the appropriate sanctions without any hesitation.
+1. It is absolutely necessary to seriously study the new modification of these Rules in order to understand their spirit, the text, and the new scale of the misconduct sanctions.

+2. It is important to remember, that according to rule 21.2.1, the behaviour of the participants should be respectful and courteous, also toward the Control Committee members (organizers and jury members), their team members and spectators.
+If the coach's (or any other team official's) attitude exceeds the disciplinary limitations laid down in Rule 21, the first referee has to apply the appropriate sanctions without any hesitation.
 A volleyball match is a sportive show of players, but not the team officials.
 Referees should not ignore this distinction.

-As a consequence of some recent examples, it is the very strong instruction from the FIVB Refereeing Commission and Volleyball Canada National Referee Committee that where the coach indulges in excessive play acting or demonstration, or where the coach (or any other team member) addresses the Jury Table or other FIVB or Volleyball Canada official in any appeal loudly or in an aggressive or derogatory manner, or insult (by doing so even just to attract attention of the crowd), then the 1st Referee must make a strict application of the sanctions scale.
+As a consequence of some recent examples, it is the very strong instruction from the FIVB Refereeing Commission and Volleyball Canada National Referee Committee that where the coach indulges in excessive play acting or demonstration, or where the coach (or any other team member) addresses the Jury Table or other FIVB or Volleyball Canada official in any appeal loudly or in an aggressive or derogatory manner, or insult (by doing so even just to attract attention of the crowd), then the First Referee must make a strict application of the sanctions scale.
 The show must be for the play on the court and not for peripheral issues which detract from the main purpose of entertaining the crowd with spectacular play.
 The coach is not the show!

 - 3. Rule 21.1 deals with "minor misconducts" which are not subject to sanctions.
-It is the first referee's duty to prevent the teams from approaching the sanctioning level; this can be done in two stages: - 3.1.
+It is the first referee's duty to prevent the teams from approaching the sanctioning level.
+It is crucial that the referees apply their personality to keep under control the "minor misconducts" in order to avoid sanctions later in the game.
+This can be done in two stages: - 3.1.
 Stage 1: issuing a verbal warning through the game captain (no cards, no registration on the score sheet). - 3.2.
 Stage 2: issuing a yellow card to a team member.
 This warning is not a sanction but a symbol that the team member (and by extension the team) has reached the sanctioning level for the match.
 It has no immediate consequences (but is recorded on the score sheet).
 The first referee has flexibility here.